RAIRLab/vsp/index.md

 The authors of accepted abstracts will have the opportunity to submit full papers for inclusion in the conference proceedings, which will be published online.

+## Conference Dinner

+The conference dinner will take place on **Friday** November 15th at the [Dinosaur BBQ](https://dinosaurbarbque.com/locations/troy).

+The venue will open at 18:30 and dinner will be served at 19:00.

+## Conference Map

+<iframe src="https://www.google.com/maps/d/embed?mid=1ZXIjryVOQ0L2B1aJ1txSgvlS9hb_TlM&ehbc=2E312F" width="400" height="300"></iframe>

 <style>